Ephesus: Pre-Ottoman period (1304–1390)

 The İsa Bey Mosque constructed in 1374–75, is one of the oldest and most impressive remains from the Anatolian beyliks.

-On 24 October 1304, the town surrendered to Sasa Bey, a Turkish warlord of the Menteşoğulları principality.
-Contrary to the terms of the surrender, the Turks pillaged the church of Saint John and, when a revolt seemed probable, deported most of the local population to Thyrea, Greece.
+On 24 October 1304, the town surrendered to Sasa Bey, a Turkish warlord of the Menteşoğulları Beylik.
+Contrary to the terms of the surrender, the Turks pillaged the church of Saint John and, when a revolt seemed probable, deported most of the local population to Thyrea.
 During these events, many of the remaining inhabitants were massacred.

 Shortly afterwards, Ephesus was ceded to the Aydinid principality that stationed a powerful navy in the harbour of Ayasuluğ (the present-day Selçuk, next to Ephesus).
 Ayasoluk became an important harbour, from which piratical raids on the surrounding Christian regions were organised, some officially sanctioned by the state and some by private parties.

 The town knew a short period of prosperity again during the 14th century under these new Seljuk rulers.
 They added important architectural works such as the İsa Bey Mosque, caravansaries, and hamams (bathhouses).